gx9702/UA-TypeRepository/Core/Part4/Services/BrowseDescription/readme.md

 <!-- datatype -->
 ## BrowseDescription
+A request to browse the the references from a node.
 <!-- end of description -->
 The fields of the BrowseDescription DataType are defined in the following table: